Vinyl-Davyl/Vinyl-Davyl/README.md

 ### The Nothing!

--  ✨ Why chase, when I'm the catch..
--  🎍 Curiosity or Creativity
--  👨🏽‍🍳 Looking to collaborate with other devs whilst exploiting Opensource
+-  ⚡ Drive: Maybe, we are suppose to break, so through the cracks our flowers can grow
 -  📫 Is there a Gig?
-Or an Urgent deal?
+Or an urgent deal?
 Hit me up through my Mail, Twitter or Linkedin
--  ⚡ Drive: Maybe, we are suppose to break, so through the cracks our flowers can grow
+-  👨🏽‍🍳 Looking to collaborate with other devs whilst exploiting opensource
 -  💬 Before Vinyl, there was SirHolmes
+-  ✨ Why chase, when I'm the catch..
+-  🎍 Curiosity or Creativity!

 ### Occasional ✒️ Piece